nidhig-dev/SBA_316_DOM/README.md

 - ✅Modify the HTML or text content of at least one element in response to user interaction using innerHTML, innerText, or textContent.

-- Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.
+- ✅Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.

-- Modify at least one attribute of an element in response to user interaction.
+- ✅Modify at least one attribute of an element in response to user interaction.

 -✅ Register at least two different event listeners and create the associated event handler functions.